Consumers In Germany Were Paid To Use Electricity This Holiday Season - Slashdot

 Maybe you could create an energy marketplace where brokers would buy electricity in one region and sell it at a premium in another region.
 You could call it Einron.

-You can't compete with china on crytocurrency mining.
-The only smart bitcoin strategy is to scan exchanges for sql injection bugs and steal millions from people who triple-mortgaged their house to cash in on the bitcoin craze.

-Germany 2nd Most Expensive Power in the West (Score:3, Informative)
+Germany 2nd Most Expensive Power in the West (Score:5, Informative)

 Germans pay more [worldatlas.com] for power than almost every other Western country.
 That fact was conveniently left out of the push piece in the submitted story.